Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 • Personal expenses

-• Zanzibar tourist taxes (USD 5 per night)
+• Zanzibar tourist tax (USD 5 per night)

 • Mandatory travel insurance (USD 44 per adult)

-Masai Mara and Serengeti offer excellent chances to observe lions in the wild.
+Masai Mara and Serengeti offer excellent chances of observing lions in the wild.

 Price and payment

-Kenya & Tanzania program (9 days): USD 4,190 per person based on double occupancy (without international flights)
+Kenya & Tanzania program (9 days): USD 4,190 per person, double occupancy (international flights not included)

-International flights are not included.
-They can be arranged through the agency or purchased independently.
+International flights can be arranged through the agency or booked independently.

 Frequently asked questions